eliweitzman/eliweitzman/README.md

 👨‍💻 I have a ton of experience in PowerShell, and some minor work in Java and Python.

-💻 I currently work while in school at an IT Helpdesk, and build out various technical applications using PowerShell!
+💻 I currently work while in school at an IT Helpdesk, and build out various internal-use applications using PowerShell!

 <!--